San Diego Wineries

 When Is a Winery Not a Winery?
 Pearson Brothers

 When the wine is made from honey, Pearson Brothers in El Cajon has a unique wine and setup.
 Currently, they are offering wine tasting paired with four-course meals on the weekend for a small amount of guests each weekend.
 It's local, organic, and sustainable.
-We went there recently and had a wonderful experience, the owner, server and chef were all fantastic and we made some friends between the courses.
-Follow them on Instagram to find out what they are doing next.

-San Diego Wineries in the Southbay
+San Diego Wineries in the South Bay

-- IronWine Cellars LLC
+IronWine Cellars LLC

-- 3065 Beyer Blvd STE 103, San Diego, CA 92154
+- Address: 3065 Beyer Blvd STE 103, San Diego, CA 92154

-- CW SAN DIEGO
+CW SAN DIEGO

-- 1601 Landmark Rd Ste.
+- Address: 1601 Landmark Rd Ste.
 301, San Diego, CA 92154

-- Serendipity Del Valle
+Serendipity Del Valle

-- 2475 Paseo De Las Americas, San Diego, CA 92154
+- Address: 2475 Paseo De Las Americas, San Diego, CA 92154

 Sip, Savor, and Celebrate at San Diego's Wineries

 San Diego's wineries are more than just places to taste wine; they're destinations that offer a feast for the senses.
-From the lush landscapes of North County to the vibrant energy of Central San Diego, and from the rustic charm of East County there's a slice of paradise for every taste.
+From the lush landscapes of North County to the vibrant energy of Central San Diego, and from the rustic charm of East County, there's a slice of paradise for every taste.

 Questions & Answers